jersou/clite-parser/README.md

   printHelpOnError?: boolean; // print the help if an error is thrown and then re-throw the error mainFile?: string; // allows to change the name of the file in the help, instead of the default <{Class name} file>
-  meta?: ImportMeta; // import.meta to use : don't run if the file is imported, and use import.meta.url in the help configCli?: boolean; // enable "--config <path>" to load json config before processing the args, Show in the help if it's a string dontConvertCmdArgs?: boolean; // don't convert "true"/"false" to true/false in command arguments, and not to number after --
+  meta?: ImportMeta; // import.meta to use : don't run if the file is imported, and use import.meta.url in the help configCli?: boolean; // enable "--config <path|json string>" to load json config, Show in the help if it's a string dontConvertCmdArgs?: boolean; // don't convert "true"/"false" to true/false in command arguments, and not to number after --
 };
 ```